Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

 - Function: GetCoils(index,addr,count)

 - Description: read the coil register.
-This instruction is supported in CR controller version 3.5.2 and above.
+This command is supported in CR controller version 3.5.2 and above.

-- Parameters
+- Parameters:

   | Parameters | Type | Description                                  |
   | ---------- | ---- | -------------------------------------------- |